 Remember that there is information in the name of the file for each image.
 You can see it by mousing over the image - look at the lower left of the screen.
 Or you can click on the image to get to the (usually) larger image.
 Then the info is displayed in the address line above.
 Sometimes the second click will actually display a different view of the original image.

 I think you have seen that tigerish barklouse many times lately.
 They are now so large (about 2 mm) that I can distinguish them with just my glasses on.
 But here's a rarer sight - Three of them in one eyeful.
 Second image - Is this a barklouse or a leafhopper?
 In either case, it looks like the Rag Man.
 Third image - a bright gold barklouse.

-Next is the "skeletal" one, followed by the better photo from last week.
+Next is the "skeletal" one, which is probably the Fateful Barklouse Lachesillla, followed by the better photo from last week.
 And the ever-rarer little black bee, catching the last drop of Goldenrod nectar.

 And now the Ladybug Saga continues.
 We still see a few larvae, black prickles with a marmalade patch on the back.
 Doesn't this partially metamorphosed beetle look as if it is cocking its head and saying "Say what?" ?
 Then we have a ladybug shedding its sub-skin, the one before the final stage, the one we usually think of as "ladybug".

 Continuing the sub-skin escape: the third image shows our beetle free again, and the fourth shows the familiar "W" on the collar and also the negative image of the spots to develop.

 Here is another beetle.
 I couldn't tell if it were a weevil or not, but it is a nice shiny metallic-looking beetle.

 Another beetle (weevil?) and then a Redbud Bruchid.
 Another Bruchid.
 Why are they sometimes greyish and sometimes brownish?
 Is it a trick of the lighting?